18 Common Diseases Your Fish May Have (And How to Cure Them)

 The first thing to do about Dropsy is to put the affected animal in a quarantine tank.
 This can help eliminate the stress that may be in the display tank if they improve while in the quarantine tank, there is a stressor in the main tank that needs to be addressed.
 This may be poor water quality, parasites, overcrowding, or something else.
 Try to figure out what is causing the stress, and fix this issue.

-Dropsy is a serious disease that lead to the death of your prized pet.
+Dropsy is a serious disease that can lead to the loss of your prized pet’s life.
 It is best for you to see a vet.
 Some vets will see fish; however, it may be hard to find one near you.
 Reaching out to your local aquarium store, you may be able to get suggestions on who to see to help treat your fish.

 I know both of these are not always available to some, so I’m going to defer to Lori’s Hartland’s experience on how she cured her Goldfish using a triple treatment of Kanaplex, Metroplex & Epsom Salt.
 Here is the full video below that walks you through her experience.
 It’s also very important to see her experience with her vet call at 19:06.
 She had to take a phone consultation, which is going to be what most will get when consulting a vet for a smaller species.